dmschulman/dmschulman.github.io/_posts/2011-02-02-31-Days-of-NPR-The-Hunt-Is-On.md

 ---
-title: 31 Days of NPR: The Hunt Is On
+title: 31 Days of NPR - The Hunt Is On
 layout: post
 author: dmschulman
 permalink: /31-days-of-npr-the-hunt-is-on/